someshprajapati/Linux_Challenges/Challenge-1/1-zookeeper-single.md

 ```

 ### 7.1.
 Format the lvm volume "volume_1" as an "XFS" filesystem
-### 7.2.
-Mount the filesystem at the path "/mnt/dba_storage".
-### 7.3.
-Make sure that this mount point is persistent across reboots with the correct default options.
 > Results:
 ```
 [bob@centos-host ~]$ sudo mkfs.xfs /dev/dba_storage/volume_1